shoui520/shoui520.github.io/docs/monolingual.md

 Here's how our pop up looks now:
 ![Image](img/mono5.jpg)

 Next, if you want, you don't need to but I recommend it, enable automatic audio playback, so we know how to pronounce a word correctly the moment we look it up.
 Also add the extra audio source because surprisingly it adds extra audio!

+**Update 2021:** You can now add the Forvo audio source in Yomichan.
+See [Yomichan Setup Tutorial](/yomichan) for more info.

 ![Image](img/mono6.jpg)